SKKbySSK/coast_audio/packages/coast_audio/README.md

 ## Audio Format

 `AudioFormat` contains sample rate, channels, sample format information.\
-You may usually use this class to allocate audio buffer or provide information to audio nodes.
+You may usually use this class to allocate audio buffers or provide information to audio nodes.

 ## Audio Processing